-- Consider the inclusion of racial or ethnic minorities within their organisation in terms of ethnicity, religion and language and how this reflects their key stakeholders, namely customers, employees and suppliers.
-This may include urban demographics relevant to the location of the company in question. - 2.
-Acknowledge in a diversity policy or separate statement the importance of racial and ethnic inclusion and diversity in the workforce. - 3.
+- 1. Discuss how they see the inclusion of minorities within their organisation in terms of ethnicity, religion and language and how diversity reflects their key stakeholders, namely customers, employees and suppliers. - 2.
 Start collecting, as a minimum, data on the ethnic composition of the workforce by seniority.
-Consider publishing these and other relevant data, including pay gaps/ratios, with a narrative explanation of what the figures mean and a brief, timebound, action plan to address shortfalls.
+We encourage companies to consider publishing these and other relevant data annually, including pay gaps/ratios, with a narrative explanation of what the figures mean and a brief, timebound, action plan to address shortfalls.
 Data should be used internally to prompt further investigations so that underlying drivers can be understood and acted on.
 Many companies will have a global footprint with a workforce spread over different geographies.
 In markets where data collection is restricted by law, companies should find alternative ways of monitoring their diversity and inclusion efforts.
-This could for example include anonymous staff satisfaction and engagement surveys.
+This could for example include anonymous staff satisfaction and engagement surveys. - 3.
+Follow the guidance of the National Minorities Policy.
+We encourage companies to identify the area of biases upon hiring and work toward cultural integration and cultivating corporate culture to reduce the risk of discrimination from biases.